 In the weeks immediately following the shelter in place order in March, Dr. Krejcarek engaged an infections disease management consulting company, Capsid Consulting, and since then has communicated with our advisers weekly and, at times, daily, to design our way back to in-person school.
 The work done to equip our campus and procedures is detailed below.

-So that there is a clear and deep understanding of what is expected of each adult and child as well as an understanding of what is being implemented to mitigate the spread of infection on campus, Dr. Krejcarek has organized this document by impact on Place, People and Program.
+So that there is a clear and deep understanding of what is expected of each adult and child as well as an understanding of what is being implemented to mitigate the spread of infection on campus, Dr. Krejcarek has designed this document by People, Place and Response Protocols.

 - All HVAC and duct systems have been deeply cleaned and sanitized including rotor, duct, grill and heat pump cleaning.
 All filters have been replaced with MERV filters.
 In addition we’ve installed a bi-polar ionization generator in each system which creates a plasma that actively purifies the supply air, killing mold, bacteria, viruses and reducing allergens.